Charles "Chalou" Trepagnier Building

 More about this marker.
 Mounted on the wall of the old Ascension Parish jail building.

 Credits.
-This page was last revised on September 24, 2018.
-This page originally submitted on September 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 49 times since then.
+This page was last revised on September 22, 2020.
+It was originally submitted on September 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 183 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on September 23, 2018.